Create a Web Layout with 3D Elements using Photoshop

 23 Once you have your hover button you can delete the duplicated layer, and then rename the remaining layer "nav hover".
 Now, add these couple of layer styles to it.

-24 Drag the "nav hover" layer underneath your navigation text layer.
-Shift the "nav button" layer behind one of your navigation links and then change the link texts color to white (#FFFFFF).
+Shift the “nav button” layer behind one of your navigation links and then change the link texts color to white (#FFFFFF).

 25 Underneath your "nav hover" button layer, create a new layer (Ctrl+Shift+N) called "nav hover extra".
 On this layer, create a small ellipse using the Elliptical Marquee Tool (M) and fill the ellipse with the color #A3002F.

 26 Cut the ellipse in half by using the Rectangular Marquee Tool to make a selection of the bottom half, and deleting the bottom portion of it.
 Then move the half-ellipse under the rounded part of the nav button.
-If the ellipse hangs over the navigation, trim it some more.
-Once the ellipse is the correct size, duplicate its layer and place the duplicated one on the other side.

 You should have something like this.